Self-Improving Loops for Visual Robotic Planning: Experiments

 \subsection{Experimental Setup and Evaluation}

-\textbf{Synthetic Environment:} MetaWorld encompasses a wide selection of tasks, allowing us to thoroughly assess visual planning performance trends through SAIL for many choices of held-out novel tasks.
-Furthermore, MetaWorld provides ground-truth success evaluations, enabling strictly quantitative comparisons on task performance and improvement.
-For MetaWorld experiments, we first collect 25 demonstrations from 7 different tasks (denoted with an asterisk in Table~\ref{table:text_prompts}) for initial in-domain video model and inverse dynamics model training.
-Subsequently, we utilize the in-domain video model adapted with a large-scale pretrained text-to-video model through IPA as a visual planner for 6 tasks, 5 of which are novel tasks (denoted with no asterisk in Table~\ref{table:text_prompts}).
-We utilize SAIL to iteratively improve the in-domain model via self-collected experience; for each iteration, we collect 30 trajectories rendered from the environment during visual planning for in-domain finetuning.
+\textbf{Synthetic Environment:} MetaWorld encompasses a wide selection of tasks, allowing us to thoroughly assess visual planning performance trends through SILVR for many choices of held-out novel tasks.
+Furthermore, MetaWorld provides ground-truth success evaluations, enabling strictly quantitative comparisons on task performance as well as iterative improvement abilities.
+For MetaWorld experiments, we first collect 25 demonstrations from 8 different tasks (denoted with an asterisk in Table~\ref{table:text_prompts}) for initial in-domain video model and inverse dynamics model training.
+Subsequently, we instantiate SILVR with both models on 12 unseen tasks for self-improvement.
+In each SILVR iteration, we collect 30 trajectories rendered from the environment via visual planning, and finetune both in-domain video model and inverse dynamics model using filtered successful data.
+Due to the sim-to-real gap, we disable the use of internet-scale video prior in MetaWorld by default.